Max Heap By Priority Queue

 /*Sample Output:

 Top element : 65Top element : 54Top element : 50Max Heap is NOT empty!
-Current size: 3Max Heap is now empty after popping all elements!*/
+Current size: 3Max Heap is now empty after popping all elements!*/1.
+What is std::priority_queue?

 - By default, it implements a Max Heap, meaning the element with the highest value (priority) is always at the top.